ole-sc/ole-sc.github.io/_posts/2025-02-04-a-paper-a-day.md

 **Workflow:** Every day, I will post a short summary of the paper and my thoughts on my personal interest in this subject.
 At the end, I will write a summary of what I learned and new perspectives I gained.

 # Papers
-1. Agatz, N., Hewitt, M. & Thomas, B. W. “Make no little plans”: Impactful research to solve the next generation of transportation problems.
-Networks 77, 269–286 (2021).
+I will start with more general papers and proceed to more specific ones
-2. Aguirre, L. A. & Letellier, C. Modeling Nonlinear Dynamics and Chaos: A Review.
+1. Aguirre, L. A. & Letellier, C. Modeling Nonlinear Dynamics and Chaos: A Review.
 Mathematical Problems in Engineering 2009, 238960 (2009).
-3. Alexandrov, D. V., Bashkirtseva, I. A., Crucifix, M. & Ryashko, L. B. Nonlinear climate dynamics: From deterministic behaviour to stochastic excitability and chaos.
+2. Alexandrov, D. V., Bashkirtseva, I. A., Crucifix, M. & Ryashko, L. B. Nonlinear climate dynamics: From deterministic behaviour to stochastic excitability and chaos.
 Physics Reports 902, 1–60 (2021).
+3. Agatz, N., Hewitt, M. & Thomas, B. W. “Make no little plans”: Impactful research to solve the next generation of transportation problems.
+Networks 77, 269–286 (2021).
+4. Wilting, J. & Priesemann, V. 25 years of criticality in neuroscience — established results, open controversies, novel concepts.
+Current Opinion in Neurobiology 58, 105–111 (2019).
+5. Terhaar, J., Vogt, L. & Foukal, N. P. Atlantic overturning inferred from air-sea heat fluxes indicates no decline since the 1960s.
+Nat Commun 16, 222 (2025).
+6. Mishra, A. & Majhi, S. K. A comprehensive survey of recent developments in neuronal communication and computational neuroscience.
+Journal of Industrial Information Integration 13, 40–54 (2019).
+7. Review of Mathematical Modelling Techniques with Applications in Biosciences. ijcsm 135–144 (2022) doi:10.52866/ijcsm.2022.01.01.015.
+8. Busemeyer, J. R. & Diederich, A. Survey of decision field theory.
+Mathematical Social Sciences 43, 345–370 (2002).
+9. Irwin, E. G., Jayaprakash, C. & Munroe, D. K. Towards a comprehensive framework for modeling urban spatial dynamics.
+Landscape Ecol 24, 1223–1236 (2009).
-4. Alkhayuon, H. M. & Ashwin, P. Rate-induced tipping from periodic attractors: Partial tipping and connecting orbits.
+10. Alkhayuon, H. M. & Ashwin, P. Rate-induced tipping from periodic attractors: Partial tipping and connecting orbits.
 Chaos: An Interdisciplinary Journal of Nonlinear Science 28, 033608 (2018).
-5. Alkhayuon, H., Tyson, R. C. & Wieczorek, S. Phase tipping: how cyclic ecosystems respond to contemporary climate.
+11. Alkhayuon, H., Tyson, R. C. & Wieczorek, S. Phase tipping: how cyclic ecosystems respond to contemporary climate.
 Proceedings of the Royal Society A: Mathematical, Physical and Engineering Sciences 477, 20210059 (2021).
-6. Busemeyer, J. R. & Diederich, A. Survey of decision field theory.
-Mathematical Social Sciences 43, 345–370 (2002).
-7. Gross, T. & Blasius, B. Adaptive coevolutionary networks: a review.
+12. Gross, T. & Blasius, B. Adaptive coevolutionary networks: a review.
 J. R. Soc.
 Interface.
 5, 259–271 (2008).
-8. Irwin, E. G., Jayaprakash, C. & Munroe, D. K. Towards a comprehensive framework for modeling urban spatial dynamics.
-Landscape Ecol 24, 1223–1236 (2009).
-9. Mishra, A. & Majhi, S. K. A comprehensive survey of recent developments in neuronal communication and computational neuroscience.
-Journal of Industrial Information Integration 13, 40–54 (2019).
-10. Pisarchik, A. N. & Feudel, U. Control of multistability.
+13. Pisarchik, A. N. & Feudel, U. Control of multistability.
 Physics Reports 540, 167–218 (2014).
-11. Terhaar, J., Vogt, L. & Foukal, N. P. Atlantic overturning inferred from air-sea heat fluxes indicates no decline since the 1960s.
-Nat Commun 16, 222 (2025).
-12. Wilting, J. & Priesemann, V. 25 years of criticality in neuroscience — established results, open controversies, novel concepts.
-Current Opinion in Neurobiology 58, 105–111 (2019).
-13. Yan, E. Finding knowledge paths among scientific disciplines.
+14. Yan, E. Finding knowledge paths among scientific disciplines.
 Journal of the Association for Information Science and Technology 65, 2331–2347 (2014).
-14. Zhang, Y., Hua, Z., Bao, H. & Huang, H. Multi-Valued Model for Generating Complex Chaos and Fractals.
+15. Zhang, Y., Hua, Z., Bao, H. & Huang, H. Multi-Valued Model for Generating Complex Chaos and Fractals.
 IEEE Transactions on Circuits and Systems I: Regular Papers 71, 2783–2796 (2024).
-15. Review of Mathematical Modelling Techniques with Applications in Biosciences. ijcsm 135–144 (2022) doi:10.52866/ijcsm.2022.01.01.015.